davidvorona/gim-plugin/README.md

 GIMP has two parts: a client-side plugin, and a basic server.
 A simple Node server can be found [here](https://github.com/davidvorona/gimp-server).
 Otherwise, a public server can be used (in development).

+### Public server (in development)

+There is a public server in the works that any group can connect to.
+Performance *may* be affected because anyone can connect to it, but it should be good enough for most users.

+The address for the public server is https://gimp-server.herokuapp.com; simply copy it into the server address config field and you're all set!

+*DISCLAIMER: using our public server involves submitting your IP address to a 3rd party server maintained by myself.
+The server keeps a copy of relevant character data and that's it--if this is unacceptable to you, the server is open-source and you are welcome to host it yourself (see below).*

 ### Our Node.js server

 To set up our server, simply follow the instructions in its [README](https://github.com/davidvorona/gimp-server).
 Be sure to set the server address in the plugin config to wherever you've decided to run your server.

-### Public server (in development)

-There is a public server in the works that any group can connect to.
-Performance *may* be affected because anyone can connect to it, but it should be good enough for most users.

 ## It's Live!